-The Task Force is of the opinion that no action is necessary on Part 1638 at this time, except in connection with possible amendment of Part 1600.
+The Task Force is of the opinion that no action is necessary on Part 1638 at this time.

 45 CFR Part 1639 - Welfare Reform

 Part 1639, issued in 1997, implements a restriction contained in the FY 1996 appropriations act that prohibits LSC recipients from initiating legal representation or participates in any other way, in litigation, lobbying, or rulemaking, involving an effort to reform a Federal or State welfare system, except for representing an individual eligible client who is seeking specific relief from a welfare agency if such relief does not involve an effort to amend or otherwise challenge existing law in effect on the date of the initiation of the representation.